d2l-ai/d2l-en/chapter_linear-networks/image-classification-dataset.md

 ```

 Fashion-MNIST consists of images from 10 categories, each represented
-by 6000 images in the training dataset and by 1000 in the test dataset.
+by 6,000 images in the training dataset and by 1,000 in the test dataset.
-A *test dataset* (or *test set*) is used for evaluating  model performance and not for training.
+A *test dataset* is used for evaluating model performance (it must not be used for training).
 Consequently the training set and the test set
-contain 60000 and 10000 images, respectively.
+contain 60,000 and 10,000 images, respectively.

 ```{.python .input}
 %%tab mxnet, pytorch